The best dog crates for all types of dog, recommended by animal experts

-Adem agrees that crates must be easy to clean and that “the best designs will have a tray ‘insert’ style base”, he also talks about the number of doors on a crate telling us, “I would always suggest at least two that are able to be securely locked, this is for ease of accessibility, especially if you will be using the crate in multiple locations”.
+Adem agrees that crates must be easy to clean and that “the best designs will have a tray ‘insert’ style base”.
+He also talks about the number of doors on a crate, telling us, “I would always suggest at least two that are able to be securely locked, this is for ease of accessibility, especially if you will be using the crate in multiple locations”.
 Adem also encourages us to think about how easy the crate is to “collapse and transport”, especially if you’ll be travelling with your pet.
-Adem recommends The Pet Carpenter who make bespoke dog crates for a stylish solution to your dog’s needs.
+Adem recommends The Pet Carpenter, which makes bespoke dog crates for a stylish solution to your dog’s needs.

 What should you avoid when looking for a dog crate?

 In terms of what to avoid when finding the best dog crate for your furry friend, Caroline tells us to consider the materials of the dog crate saying, “steer clear of ones that are flimsy as they can injure or frighten a dog if they fall in on them”.

 Adem also highlights how important materials are, telling us, “ if your dog is a chewer, you should also avoid anything made of fabric or hessian as this can be easily damaged”.
 It’s also worth keeping your pet’s safety first and foremost in your mind, with Adem noting that, “fabric and hessian can also be ingested if chewed and cause health complications for your dog”.

 Where should you put your dog crate?